HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/rxjs.md

 .
 .
 ```
-Whenever userEvent1 occurs it will run the logic 1 and will update in state$, similarly it can work for other events
+Whenever userEvent1 occurs it will run the logic 1 and will update in state$, similarly, it can work for other events.

-Note that, we need to define logic 1, logic 2 only once, then UI should work, event will run through logic pipeline to update state
+Note that, we need to define logic 1, and logic 2 only once, then UI should work, the events will run through the logic pipeline to update the state.

-Based on this understanding lets define all thees more concretely
+Based on this understanding let's define all these more concretely.

 - Because we need to update state$ on user events and those state changes should be available to the component which already subscribed to state$, we can use `Subject` for this.
-Using subject we can do `state$.next(newState)` and that will put new state in state$.
-And this subject will need to hold some value, so we can use `BehaviorSubject`
+Using subject we can do `state$.next(newState)` and that will put the new state in state$.
+And this subject will need to hold some value, so we can use `BehaviorSubject`.
-- Because of similar reasons we can use `Subject` for userEvent streams also, but these streams don't need to hold values, so it can use `Subject` only instead of `BehaviorSubject`
+- Because of similar reasons, we can use `Subject` for userEvent streams also, but these streams don't need to hold values, so it can use `Subject` only instead of `BehaviorSubject`.

-Let's define type of our State.
-I am considering example of a To-Do App, so we will store Todos
+Let's define the type of our State.
+I am considering an example of a To-Do App, so we will store Todos.

 ```ts
 interface State {